-The Fund assesses impairment at the end of each reporting period by evaluating the conditions and events specific to the Fund that may be indicative of impairment triggers.
-Recoverable amounts of relevant assets are assessed in accordance with key assumptions outlined in note 2(h).
+The Fund assesses the allowance for expected credit losses at the end of each financial year by evaluating the conditions and events specific to the Fund that may be indicative of credit loss triggers.
+Recoverable amounts of relevant assets are assessed in accordance with key assumptions outlined in Note 2d.

-AASB 9 requires the Fund to recognise an additional impairment provision for loans receivable that are not in default.
-The financial impact of the application of AASB 9 is disclosed in Note 6.
-The recognition of the additional impairment provision within loans receivables in the Statement of financial position are offset by an additional charge-off against the performance fees payable to the Responsible Entity.
-Any charge-offs are disclosed in Note 9.
+In accordance with AASB 9, the Fund recognises credit loss provisions for loans receivable that are not in default.
+Details of credit loss provisions are disclosed in Note 6.
+Credit loss provisions are offset by charge-offs against the performance fees payable to the Responsible Entity (at the discretion of the Directors of the Responsible Entity), as disclosed in Note 14.